 Did you know that French is one of the six Romance languages derived from Latin?
-Modern French is quite different from Latin, but there are still some resemblances between the two.
+Modern French is quite different from Latin, but there are still some similarities between the two languages.

 Many French vocabulary words are derived from Latin.
 Here are some Latin vocabulary words which are similar to the corresponding French words: